Discover Minerva Pool in Dharawal National Park

 Minerva Pool Lookout

-You will notice that rather interestingly shaped object in the middle of the pool, a large stone island, which looks a bit out of place but adds to the uniqueness of the area.
+You will notice an interestingly shaped object in the middle of the pool, a large stone island that looks a bit out of place but adds to the area’s uniqueness.

 Views from the Minerva Pool Lookout